Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Daily guided tours of the special and permanent collection

-• 10% discount in the gift shop, which is never a bad thing
+• 10% discount in the gift shop, which never hurts!

 • Free cancellation in case your travel plans change